Bluemont-dev/mySupport/readme.md

 # MySupport
 #### Description:
 MySupport is an online community powered by a web-based application.
-The application is written in Python, uses Flask as the web server, and integrates with a Postgtresql database.
+The application is written in Python, uses Flask as the web server, and integrates with a PostgreSQL database.

 The main purposes of MySupport are to help connect people who share a common struggle, such as mental illness, substance abuse, developmental disabilities, domestic abuse, etc. It is intended to supplement an in-person support group, but it also could be used by those who do not or cannot attend in person.